Uncertainty Quantification for Multi-level Models Using the Survey-Weighted Pseudo-Posterior: Approaches to Adjusting for Survey Design

-$P_{\nu}$ defines the marginal probabilities of selection (or inclusion) $\pi_i = Pr(\delta_i = 1)$ as well as all higher order joint inclusions, e.g. $\pi_{ij} = Pr(\delta_i = 1, \delta_j = 1)$.
-A design $P_{\nu}$ is called `informative', if the balance of information in the sample is different from the balance of information in the original population.
-Informative sample designs pose two challenges for inference: (i) Estimation on the sample without accounting for unequal selection $\pi_i$ will lead to biased estimates. (ii) Failure to account for dependence induced by sample design and the use of a `working model' to account for the weights will lead to uncertainty estimates (standard errors and confidence intervals) that are incorrect.
+The design $P_{\nu}$ defines the marginal probabilities of selection (or inclusion) $\pi_i = Pr(\delta_i = 1)$ as well as all higher order joint inclusions, e.g. $\pi_{ii'} = Pr(\delta_i = 1, \delta_{i'} = 1)$.
+A design $P_{\nu}$ is called `informative', if the distribution of $Y$ is different between the sample and the population.
+Informative sample designs pose two challenges for inference: (i) Estimation on the sample without accounting for unequal selection $\pi_i$ will lead to biased estimates. (ii) Failure to account for dependence induced by sample design will lead to uncertainty estimates (standard errors and confidence intervals) that are incorrect.
+It may be the case that conditioning on covariates $X$, the conditional distribution of $Y$ (e.g. the relationship between $Y$ and $X$) \emph{is} the same in the sample and the population.
+Thus the `informativeness' of the sample depends on the outcome, and the covariates available in the sample, and the analysis model.

 The first challenge can be addressed by using the survey weights $w_i \propto 1/\pi_i$.
 In order to approximate the population posterior